 Technical debt works the same way.
 It’s not always a bad thing and it’s certainly not the result of “lazy” developers “taking shortcuts.”
 Often, technical debt can be a great way to get an MVP out the door and beat competitors to market.
 Maybe you don’t implement the most elegant solution today, but you start generating revenue sooner and can carve out time to address and rework those issues in the future.

-Technical debt also often arises from placing unrealistic time or resource constraints on a development team.
+Technical debt also often arises from placing an unrealistic time or resource constraints on a development team.
 If you give developers a one- or two-week sprint to do a month’s worth of work, you’re setting yourself up for technical debt (and possibly a mob of angry developers).
+We’ve described the definition of technical debt more in the video below.

-So, as a product manager, how can you best avoid taking on unnecessary debt and negotiate existing debt without slowing things down or stalling innovation?
+In product management, how can you best avoid taking on unnecessary debt and negotiate existing debt without slowing things down or stalling innovation?
 Here are some tips to help.

-1. Make technical debt part of every conversation with your developers.
+1. Make how to manage technical debt part of every conversation with your developers.

 Odds are that your development team is intimately familiar with existing technical debt.
 They’re also likely well-positioned to provide debt-related insights that can help you weigh the pros and cons of planning decisions currently on the table.